 Looking for a fun and unique way to spend a few days in the desert and gorges?
-Look no further than our 3 Days Desert Tour from Fes to Marrakech!
+Look no further than our 3 Days Tour From Fes to Marrakech!

 This tour is the perfect way to spend your days exploring the sand dunes on a camel, visiting ancient ruins, and learning about traditional Berber life.
 Then, at night, relax under the stars with a delicious dinner and a glass of mint tea.
 This is an experience you won’t soon forget!

-Highlights of 3 Days Fes to Marrakech Desert tour Itinerary
+Highlights of 3 Days Tour From Fes to Marrakech Itinerary

-In just 3 days desert tour, it is possible to travel from Fes to Marrakech and see some of the best highlights that the Moroccan desert has to offer.
+It is possible to travel in just 3 Days Tour From Fes to Marrakech and see some of the best highlights that the Moroccan desert has to offer.
 The Great desert tour has designed this itinerary that takes travelers on a journey through some of the most stunning landscapes in the country, from the sand dunes of the Sahara to the oasis towns of the Tafilalet Valley.
 The detailed itinerary is listed below:

 - Day 1: Fes – Ifrane – Azrou – Midelt – Ziz Valley – Erg Chebbi